paduagroup/pol_openmm/build-openmm.md

 The easiest and recommended way to install OpenMM is using the `conda` package manager.
 For that, install `Miniconda` in your user account.

-Append channel `conda-forge` to your list of channels:
+Append channel `conda-forge` to the list of channels:

     conda config --append channels conda-forge

-It is recommended to use separate environments for large packages that have many dependencies:
+Separate environments are recommended for large packages that have many dependencies:

     conda create --name omm
     conda activate omm